Beginner Violin Tips

 What’s one of the greatest violin tuner features for beginner violin?
 Pitch detection.
 This means that there is a microphone in the device that actually listens to you play a string on your violin and tells you what note it is tuned to.
 That way you know precisely whether that string is tuned too sharp (high) or flat (low) and how much you will need to adjust it to make it right.

 As you get more advanced, you may find that this method is slower than violin tuning by ear.
-So you can also have the violin tuner produce a pitch through its speaker (set it to “A”) and you can tune your A string by ear, then use harmonics or double stops to tune the rest of the violin strings (a method we’ll discuss in our article on violin tuning, coming soon).
+So you can also have the violin tuner produce a pitch through its speaker (set it to “A”) and you can tune your A string by ear, then use harmonics or double stops to tune the rest of the violin strings.

 Along with the standard features of being able to set tempo and time signature, this metronome has a few extra goodies that a lot of metronomes in this price range don’t have.